stefanjudis/today-i-learned/README.md

 ## How to use set it up

 This project can be used without files on any computer simply by configuring Contentful and Netlify.
+The tutorial is [included in the project itself](https://netlify-contentful.netlify.com/tutorial/).

 ## How to develop and change it